benjaminbolling/RSW/paper.md

 $$C = \frac{(n_W * n_{wd})!}{n_S! (n_W*n_{wd}-n_S)!}.$$

 ## From Boolean Shift Arrays to RWS (phase 2)
-In this phase, a new list of combinations with free days clustered in pairs has been generated and a combination selected to proceed with (combination 212 as it has two out of four weekends off (note the zeroes in the bottom table in Figure~\ref{fig:figure1} to the right).
+In this phase, a new list of combinations with free days clustered in pairs has been generated and a combination selected to proceed with (combination 212 as it has two out of four weekends off (note the zeroes in the bottom table in Figure 1 to the right).

-Pressing the \textit{Find solutions} results in what is shown in Figure~\ref{fig:figure2} (right figure).
+Pressing the \textit{Find solutions} results in what is shown in Figure 2 (right figure).
 A schedule can also be constructed completely by hand, but note that the algorithm will find all possible combinations.
 The algorithm is a Cartesian Product calculator, in which each set is a list of shifts (1 = Day, 2 = Evening, etc.) with one set per working day:
 \[
 \mathrm{combinations} =
 \underbrace{